Graphs with all holes the same length: Border construction

 Suppose that $u$ has $T$-outdegree more than one, and let $w'\in V(T)$ be a $T$-outneighbour of $u$ different from $w$.
 Let $t'\in L(T)$ such that there is a directed path of $T$ from $w'$ to $t'$.
 It follows that $w,t'$ and $t,t'$ are not $J$-adjacent, since there is no directed path of $T$ between them; and hence $v,t'$ are not $J$-adjacent, since $t'$ is not mixed on $W_t$.
 But $t'\in V(A)$ by \ref{leaves}; and so $v\DD w\DD u\DD t'$ is an induced path of $J$, contradicting the definition of a border.
 Thus $w$ is the unique $T$-outneighbour of $u$.

 Now suppose that there exists $v'\in W(A)\setminus V(A)$ that is $J$-adjacent to $u$ and not to $w$.
 If $v,v'$ are $J$-adjacent, then $\{v,v',u,w\}$ induces a 4-hole, and if not then $v\DD w\DD u\DD v'$ violates the definition of a border.
 Thus there is no such $v'$.
-Let $T'$ be the image of $T$ under the automorphism of $J'$ that exchanges $u,w$.
+Let $T'$ be the image of $T$ under the automorphism of $J'$ that exchanges $u,w$ and fixes all other vertices.
 The big cost of $T'$ equals that of $T$, but its little cost is strictly smaller, contrary to the optimality of $T$.

 This proves that there is a subpath $S_v$ of $S$ with first vertex $r(T)$, such that $V(S_v)$ is the set of $J$-neighbours of $v$ in $V(T)\setminus \{t\}$.
 Since each vertex in $V(S)\cap V(A)$ is adjacent to $t$ and is not mixed on $W_t$, it follows that each such vertex belongs to $S_v$.
 This proves \ref{supercubic}.~\bbox